1993 Four Corners hantavirus outbreak: Course of outbreak

-The earliest confirmed cases of HPS in 1993 occurred in March.
-The outbreak was discovered in May, and a dozen more cases were reported in the weeks after, mostly among the Navajo.
-The outbreak continued to worsen in June and peaked in July.
-The number of new cases then sharply declined in August.
-By August 13, twenty-three hantavirus infections had been confirmed in the Four Corners region.
+After HPS was discovered in May 1993, the outbreak was confirmed to have started earlier, in March.
+A dozen more cases were reported, mostly among the Navajo, in the weeks after the discovery.
+The outbreak continued to worsen through June and peaked in July before a sharp decline in August.
+HPS was first reported outside the Four Corners in Texas, in June.
+By mid-August, 23 hantavirus infections had been confirmed in the Four Corners region.
 In the Southwest, 20 of the 30 confirmed cases resulted in death, a 67% case fatality rate.
 As the year went on, an increasing number of cases were identified outside the Four Corners region.
 By October, 60 cases of hantaviral disease had been reported nationwide, about half in the Four Corners region.
-Around 40 of these cases were confirmed by laboratory testing, 25 of which led to death.
+Thirty-nine of these cases were confirmed by laboratory testing, 25 of which led to death.

-Excluding a spike in October, the number of new cases remained relatively low from August to December.
+From August to December, new reports of HPS were relatively low, except for a spike in October.
 By the end of the year, 48 cases had been confirmed nationwide, 27 of which resulted in death.
-This 56% case fatality rate was similar across age, sex, and race, and it declined as physicians learned to quickly recognize cases, identify less severe cases, and effectively treat HPS.
-Most of the infected were male, and, in the Four Corners region, all either lived in or visited rural areas before falling ill.
-Of the 33 cases to occur in Arizona, Colorado, and New Mexico in 1993, twenty-six occurred during the height of the outbreak from April to July.
-Seventeen of these 33 people died, a 52% case fatality rate.
-No cases were identified in Utah in 1993, the only Four Corners state not to report any cases.
+This 56% case fatality rate was similar across age, sex, and race, and it declined as physicians learned to quickly recognize HPS, identify less severe cases, and effectively treat HPS.
+Most of the infected were male, and, in the Four Corners region, all of the infected either lived in or visited rural areas before falling ill.
+Of the 33 cases to occur in 1993 in Arizona, Colorado, and New Mexico, 26 occurred during the height of the outbreak from April to July, and 17 died, a 52% case fatality rate.
+The only Four Corners state where no HPS was identified in 1993 was Utah.

 Outbreak investigation

-Discovery of outbreak
+Discovery

-On May 11, 1993, a 19-year-old Navajo man visited the hospital in Crownpoint, New Mexico, for fever, muscle pain, chills, headache, and malaise.
+On May 11, 1993, a 19-year-old Navajo man, a competitive long-distance runner, visited the hospital in Crownpoint, New Mexico, for fever, muscle pain, chills, headache, and malaise.
 He was given an antibiotic, a drug for influenza A, and a painkiller and discharged from the hospital.
 He returned two days later due to persistent symptoms, vomiting, and diarrhea and was discharged with no change in treatment.
-On the morning of Friday, May 14, he was riding in the back of a car with his family from Crownpoint to Gallup, New Mexico, when he became severely short of breath.
-They stopped their car at a convenience store in Thoreau, New Mexico, about 30 miles (42 km) east of Gallup, and contacted emergency services.
-By the time help arrived, he had already collapsed due to respiratory failure.
-An ambulance crew performed CPR on him as he was taken to the Gallup Indian Medical Center, where he was found to have fluid buildup in his lungs (pulmonary edema).
-Despite efforts to resuscitate him, he died from the illness.
-The death of the young man, a competitive long-distance runner, due to sudden respiratory failure confused medical staff.
+On the morning of May 14, he was traveling with his family from Crownpoint to Gallup, New Mexico, when he became severely short of breath.
+They stopped their car in Thoreau, New Mexico, about 30 miles (42 km) east of Gallup, and contacted emergency services.
+By the time help arrived, he had collapsed due to respiratory failure.
+An ambulance crew performed CPR as he was taken to the Gallup Indian Medical Center, where he was found to have fluid buildup in his lungs (pulmonary edema).
+Despite efforts to resuscitate him, he died.
+The death of the young man due to sudden respiratory failure confused medical staff.